csae-coders-corner/Flexible-code-for-balance-and-summary-tables-in-STATA/README.md

 Finally, you just need to set the desired output path and you are good to go.

+[^1]: For example, the iebaltab command in the ietoolkit. ietoolkit is great at producing standard balance tables, however, it lacks the flexibility of this code.

 >[!NOTE]
 >This Coder’s Corner contribution is adapted from the publicly available code by de Quidt et al. (2018).

-[^1]: For example, the iebaltab command in the ietoolkit. ietoolkit is great at producing standard balance tables, however, it lacks the flexibility of this code.

 ### References:
 De Quidt, Jonathan, Johannes Haushofer, and Christopher Roth.
 2018 “Measuring and Bounding Experimenter Demand."
 American Economic Review, 108 (11): 3266-3302.DOI: 10.1257/aer.20171330

+**Lukas Hensel, Postdoctoral Research Fellow in Development Economics, Blavatnik School of Government, 21 October 2019**